mattattui/site-builder/UPGRADE.md

 ## Notes for users

+* The default behaviour is now to pass unrecognised files straight through.
+This means you can put your whole site in the `content` folder and publish it to the `output folder`, php files, images and all.
+* The default Markdown parser is now the MarkdownExtra parser.
-* Twig & Markdown content files should behave exactly as before
+* Otherwise, content files that use Markdown with Twig templates should behave exactly as before.
 * There is a new Twig & HTML content format.
 It uses the same frontmatter format as the Twig & Markdown format, but doesn't process the remaining content.
+It reads `.html` files.
 * The Sitebuilder template format has been removed in favour of the Twig & HTML content format.
-* The default behaviour is now to pass unrecognised files straight through.
-This means you can put your whole site in the `content` folder and publish it to the `output folder`, images and all.
 * The `rebuild` command has a new `--force` option, which always reprocesses files even if they're not newer
 * The `rebuild` command has a new `--delete` option, which removes any files in `output` that don't exist in `content`.